OpenDataDSL/documentation/docs/data/power-gas/_ENTSOE_GN_GENUNIT.md

 ### Timezone

-The data is loaded to our databse in UTC.
+The data is loaded to our database in UTC.

 ### Attributes